Virtue Party (Egypt)

 The Virtue Party is a Salafist political party.

-The party stated in September 2012 that it and the Renaissance Party would merge.
+History

 Mahmoud Fathy, the founding deputy chairman, stated that the goals of the party are: to "achieve justice and equality for all citizens, equal distribution of wealth, and to guarantee legal prosecution of anyone who commits a crime against the people".
 Other party principles include "reform, supporting state institutions in accordance with the constitution, and restoring Egypt’s leading role in the Arab and Islamic worlds".
 Mostafa Mohamed, a member of the party, said that even Christians can join the party.

+The party stated in September 2011 that it and the Renaissance Party would merge.

+The party announced in October 2011 that it would leave the Democratic Alliance for Egypt.

-The party supported Hazem Salah Abu Ismail in the May 2012 Egyptian presidential election.
+The party supported Hazem Salah Abu Ismail in the 2012 Egyptian presidential election.

 Lawsuit against Islamic parties

 The Virtue Party is one of the eleven Islamic parties targeted by a lawsuit in November 2014, when an organization named Popular Front for opposing the Brotherhoodization of Egypt sought to dissolve all political parties established "on a religious basis."
 The Alexandria Urgent Matters Court however ruled on 26 November 2014 that it lacked jurisdiction.